Sangramsingkayte/Speech-Processing-Basic-Concepts/README.md

 -----------------------------------------------------
 #How to convert .mp3 to .wav using python

---pip3 install pydub
+pip install pydub

-sudo apt-get update
-sudo apt-get install software-properties-common sudo add-apt-repository ppa:mc3man/trusty-media
+pip install software-properties-common
-sudo apt-get install ffmpeg
+pip install ffmpeg
 -----------------------------------------------------